deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

   See `tutorial on pre-transition processing`_.

 * Additional data ``MISC`` can be added to every node, flow and script itself.
-  Warning!
-Unlike the other Context fields, the MISC values are not shared across script executions.
   See `tutorial on script MISC`_.

 Conclusion